 Each year we update our grade specific Student Workbooks and corresponding Teacher Guides.
 Thousands of these classroom resources are printed and distributed each year.
 All workbook pages are aligned with the content areas of the Common Core Standards.

 - Fall and Spring In-School Presentations for each grade level

-SHARP staff go into classrooms and present material that reinforces vocabulary words and prepares students for their field studies at Lynden Sculpture Garden, Museum of Wisconsin Art (MOWA), Discovery World, Growing Power, and the Milwaukee Art Museum.
+SHARP staff go into classrooms and present material that reinforces vocabulary words and prepares students for their field studies.
 Second-semester presentations explore a new selection of artwork, the second half of the vocabulary words and additional artifacts, and prepare students to complete creative writing pieces for an exciting “Year-End Writing Challenge.”

 - An End-of-the-Year Writing Challenge (March)